 - Under ‘Choose or customize a power plan screen, switch to ‘Balanced Mode’.

 - Click on ‘Change plan settings’ link next to Ultimate Performance, and click on delete option.

-The Ultimate Performance Mode will become available for everyone with the release of Windows 10 April 2018 Update codenamed Redstone 4 this month, and it can be officially enabled by OEM on new devices or by the user on compatible hardware.
+The Ultimate Performance Mode is available for everyone with the release of Windows 10 April 2018 Update (version 1803).
+It can be officially enabled by OEM on new devices or by the user on compatible hardware.